We ship worldwide. Spend or more for FREE tracked shipping to , normally .

-It has been proven that utilisation of HAT-CN as hole injection layer (HIL) materail can result in a dramatic enhancement of the performance of solution-processed organic light-emitting diodes .
+It has been proven that using HAT-CN as a hole injection layer (HIL) material can dramatically enhance the performance of solution-processed organic light-emitting diodes .
 Lin et al further demonstrated that the external quantum efficiency, current efficiency, and power efficiency of the HAT-CN based devices were higher than or almost similar to those of optimised PEDOT:PSS-based devices.
 Solution-processed HAT-CN is promising as a novel alternative to conventional PEDOT:PSS HILs, due to its efficient carrier-injection capability and the capacity to prevent interfacial mixing and erosion during fabrication.

 Highly efficient and stable tandem organic light-emitting devices based on HAT-CN/HAT-CN:TAPC/TAPC as a charge generation layer, Y. Dai et al., J. Mater.
 Chem.
 C, 3, 6809-6814 (2015);DOI: 10.1039/C4TC02875A.

 Solution-processed hexaazatriphenylene hexacarbonitrile as a universal hole-injection layer for organic light-emitting diodes, H. Lin et al., Org.
 Electronics 14, 1204–1210 (2013); http://dx.doi.org/10.1016/j.orgel.2013.02.011.

 Bipolar host materials for high efficiency phosphorescent organic light emitting diodes: tuning the HOMO/LUMO levels without reducing the triplet energy in a linear system, L. Cui et al., J. Mater.
 Chem.
 C, 1, 8177-8185 (2013); DOI: 10.1039/C3TC31675K.